cnabio/cnab-spec/101-bundle-json.md

     - `contains`: Parameter validation requiring at least one item included in the user-provided array conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `contentEncoding`: Indicates that the user-provided content should interpreted as binary data and decoded using the encoding named by this property.
 MUST be a string in accordance with [RFC2045, Sec 6.1](https://json-schema.org/latest/json-schema-validation.html#RFC2045).
 (OPTIONAL)
     - `contentMediaType`: MIME type indicating the media type of the user-provided content.
 MUST be a string in accordance with [RFC2046](https://json-schema.org/latest/json-schema-validation.html#RFC2046).
 (OPTIONAL)
     - `default`: A default JSON value associated with a particular schema.
 RECOMMENDED that a default value be valid against the associated schema.
-(OPTIONAL)
+Numeric values MUST be integers.(OPTIONAL)
     - `definitions`: Provides a standardized location for bundle authors to inline re-usable JSON Schemas into a more general schema.
 MUST be an object where each named property contains a JSON schema.
 (OPTIONAL)
     - `dependencies`: Specifies rules that are evaluated if the parameter type is an object and contains a certain property.
 MUST be an object where each named dependency is either an array of unique strings or a JSON schema.
 (OPTIONAL)
     - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
     - `else`: Parameter validation requiring that the user-provided value match the specified schema.
 Only matches if the user-provided value does NOT match the schema provided in the `if` property.
 MUST be a JSON schema.
 (OPTIONAL)
     - `enum`: Parameter validation requiring that the user-provided value is one of the specified items in the specified array.
 MUST be a non-empty array of unique elements that can be of any type.
 (OPTIONAL)
     - `examples`: Sample JSON values associated with a particular schema.
 MUST be an array.
 (OPTIONAL)
-    - `exclusiveMaximum`: Parameter validation requiring that the user-provided number be less than the number specified.
-MUST be a number.
+    - `exclusiveMaximum`: Parameter validation requiring that the user-provided integer be less than the integer specified.
+MUST be an integer.
 (OPTIONAL)
-    - `exclusiveMinimum`: Parameter validation requiring that the user-provided number be greater than the number specified.
-MUST be a number.
+    - `exclusiveMinimum`: Parameter validation requiring that the user-provided integer be greater than the integer specified.
+MUST be an integer.
 (OPTIONAL)
     - `format`: Parameter validation requiring that the user-provided value adhere to the specified format.
 MUST be a string.
 (OPTIONAL)
     - `if`: Provides a method to conditionally validate user-provided values against a schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `items`: Parameter validation requiring the items included in a user-provided array must conform to the specified schema(s).
 MUST be either a JSON schema or an array of JSON schemas.
 (OPTIONAL)
     - `maxItems`: Parameter validation requiring the length of the user-provided array be less than or equal to the number specified.
 MUST be a non-negative number.
 (OPTIONAL)
     - `maxLength`: Parameter validation requiring that the length of the user-provided string be less than or equal to the number specified.
 MUST be a non-negative integer.
 (OPTIONAL)
     - `maxProperties`: Parameter validation requiring the number of properties included in the user-provided object be less than or equal to the specified number.
 MUST be a non-negative integer.
 (OPTIONAL)
-    - `maximum`: Parameter validation requiring that the user-provided number be less than or equal to the number specified.
-MUST be a number.
+    - `maximum`: Parameter validation requiring that the user-provided number be less than or equal to the integer specified.
+MUST be an integer.
 (OPTIONAL)
     - `minItems`: Parameter validation requiring the length of the user-provided array be greater than or equal to the number specified.
-MUST be a non-negative number.
+MUST be a non-negative integer.
 (OPTIONAL)
     - `minLength`: Parameter validation requiring that the length of the user-provided string be greater than or equal to the number specified.
 MUST be a non-negative integer.
 (OPTIONAL)
     - `minProperties`: Parameter validation requiring the number of properties included in the user-provided object be greater than or equal to the specified number.
 MUST be a non-negative integer.
 (OPTIONAL)
-    - `minimum`: Parameter validation requiring that the user-provided number be greater than or equal to the number specified.
-MUST be a number.
+    - `minimum`: Parameter validation requiring that the user-provided number be greater than or equal to the integer specified.
+MUST be an integer.
 (OPTIONAL)
-    - `multipleOf`: Parameter validation requiring that the user-provided number be wholly divisible by the number specified.
-MUST be a number strictly greater than zero.
+    - `multipleOf`: Parameter validation requiring that the user-provided number be wholly divisible by the integer specified.
+MUST be an integer strictly greater than zero.
 (OPTIONAL)
     - `not`: Parameter validation requiring that the user-provided value NOT match the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `oneOf`: Parameter validation requiring that the user-provided value match ONE of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
     - `patternProperties`: The set of matching properties and schemas for their values included in an object type parameter.
 MUST be an object where each named property is a regular expression with a JSON schema as the value.
 (OPTIONAL)